Classes implementing methods for these S7 generics are called monads.

 takes a monad whose contained value

 is another monad, and combines them into a new monadic object.
-It is used
+It's used to

-to unwrap a layer of monadic structure.
-Implementing classes typically
+unwrap a layer of monadic structure.
+Implementing classes typically embed

 .